PMEC-OSU/FOSWEC2/Reports/FOSWEC2Update2Doc.md

 ---
 # Repair
 Passthroughs of the load cell and shaft encoder cables were plugged or sealed.
+Previous ethernet passthrough was plugged

+# Electronics

 Updated system diagram shown in Figure 1.